 Check it out on the Chrome web store here to launch Pixlr, and you’re good to go.

 Again, you don’t even need to register.
 And you don’t need to download anything.
 It’s easy.
 If you’re in a rush and need a Photoshop substitute, go with Pixlr.
-Pixlr is the most similar to Photoshop in interface (UI) and toolset.
+Pixlr is the most similar to Photoshop in user interface (UI) and toolset.

-Photoshop alternative #2: GIMP
+Photoshop Alternative #2: GIMP

 GIMP is already well-known as it’s not exclusive to Chrome.
 GIMP is an image editor that’s been around and can be downloaded on Windows/Mac/Linux and now Chromebooks.
 GIMP runs in your Chrome browser via cloud service.
 This means no downloads or installs.
 Simply launch open GIMP in your browser (link below) and you can start editing photos.